Is It Cheating If You Jerk Off? The Truth About Porn, Secrecy, and Boundaries

 The screen creates distance and makes the experience anonymous, but it doesn’t erase direction.
 His sexual attention is still being aimed somewhere outside the marriage.
 His arousal is still being built around someone else’s body.

-So the real question becomes: Is this okay within your relationship?
-If the jerking off comes with pornography use, is it still okay?
+If the jerking off comes with pornography use, is it still okay, or does it cross into porn cheating?

 Why Some People Don’t Consider it Cheating